PrincetonUniversity/BrainPipe/README.md

 * tools: convert 3D STP stack to 2D representation based on colouring
   * imageprocessing:
 	* preprocessing.py: functions use to preprocess, stitch, 2d cell detect, and save light sheet images
-	* depth.py: used to make depth coded images for fast visualization of post-registered brains/cells
-  * objectdetection:
-	* find_cells.py: functions made by BD to detect cells in 2d.
-Called by imageprocessing/preprocessing.py
-	* three_d_celldetection: functions used for 3d grouping of multiple planes of 2d detected cells into a single 3d cell
-	* clearmap_maximadetection.py, clearmap_preprocessing.py: scripts from ClearMap (C. Kirst, Rockefeller U.) to help with cell detection
   * analysis:
 	* allen_structure_json_to_pandas.py: simple function used to generate atlas list of structures in coordinate space
 	* other functions useful when comparing multiple brains that have been processed using the pipeline